 \section{Proposed Approach}

-The proposed method\footnote{Referred to as QCBA (Quantitative Classification By Associations) in the following.} composes of a collection of rule tuning steps that use the original continuous data to ``edit'' the rules, refining the scope of literals (conditions, attribute-value pairs) in the antecedent of the rules.
-As a consequence, the fit of the individual rules to data improves, rendering some of the rules and literals redundant.
-These can be removed, making the classifier smaller.
+Quantitative classification based on associations (QCBA) is a collection of rule tuning steps that use the original continuous data to ``edit'' the rules, changing the scope of literals in the antecedent of the rules.
+As a consequence, the fit of the individual rules to the data improves.
+The second group of tuning steps aims to remove unnecessary literals and rules, making the classifier smaller and possibly more accurate.
 The resulting models are ordered rule lists with favourable comprehensibility properties, such as one-rule classification and crisp rules.
-The individual rule tuning steps are associated with guarantees, which are presented in Appendix~\ref{sec:properties}.

-The method takes on the input: \begin{itemize} \item set of rules learnt on prediscretized data, \item original source data with numeric attributes before discretization. \end{itemize} The output is an ordered classification rule list, which has the same or smaller number of rules than the (unordered) input rule set.
-The individual rules in the rule list have the boundaries of numerical conditions (literals) adjusted, some conditions may also be completely removed.
-The first phase consists of the following rule tuning (optimization\footnote{We prefer to use the term ``tuning'', because the term ``optimization'', which is used in the same context in some other papers, such as \cite{huhn2009furia}, evokes application of mathematical programming. }) steps:
+The method takes on the input as follows: \begin{itemize} \item One input is training dataset $T$ with numeric attributes (before discretisation) used to learn the rules. \item Another input is the set of rules learned on a discretised version of $T$. \end{itemize} The input to the algorithm is an unordered set of rules, but it can also be an ordered rule list.
+In the latter case, the input order is ignored.
+The output is an ordered classification rule list, which has the same or a smaller number of rules (a default rule may be added).
+The individual rules have the boundaries of numerical conditions (literals) adjusted.
+Some may also be completely removed.
+The first phase consists of the following rule tuning (optimisation\footnote{We prefer to use the term ``tuning'', because the term ``optimisation'', which is used in the same context in some other papers, such as \cite{huhn2009furia}, evokes the application of mathematical programming. }) steps:

-\begin{enumerate} \item \textbf{Refitting rules to value grid.} Literals originally aligned to borders of the discretized regions are refit to a finer grid with steps corresponding to all unique attribute values appearing in the training data. \item \textbf{Literal pruning}: Remove redundant literals from rules. \item \textbf{Trimming.} Boundary regions with none correctly covered instances are removed. \item \textbf{Extension.} Ranges of literals in the body of each rule are extended preserving or improving rule confidence. \end{enumerate}
+\begin{enumerate} \item \textbf{Refitting rules to the value grid.} Literals initially aligned to the borders of the discretised regions are refit to a finer grid with steps corresponding to all unique attribute values appearing in the training data. \item \textbf{Literal pruning}: Redundant literals are removed from the rules. \item \textbf{Trimming.} Boundary regions with no correctly classified instances are removed. \item \textbf{Extension.} Ranges of literals in the antecedents are extended, preserving or improving rule confidence. \end{enumerate}

-Once the rules have been extended, they match more objects, which can make some of the rules redundant.
-These are removed through the following pruning steps:
+Once the rules have been processed, their coverage changes which can make some of the rules redundant.